 6. Flush Ice Cubes Down the Toilet

-Instead of throwing them out on the porch for Dad to slip on when he leaves for work the next morning, you can try flushing ice cubes down the toilet.
+Instead of throwing them out on the porch for Mom or Dad to slip on when they leave for work, you can try flushing ice cubes down the toilet.
 This is also one of the more well-known snow day rituals.

 7. Run Around the Dining Table Five Times Before Bed